You want to become a Professional Foosball Player, play all around the country and give up the nine to five lifestyle? Do you have what it takes?

 Foosball professionals are the very best players, you are going to need to practice your play for many hours every day, it may get boring, but if you want to become a true professional, you will need to play, play, play

-2. Have Good Opponents
+2. Have Good Opponents ( A Foosball Pro If You Can)

 You need to play the best players that you can, preferably people who are better than you.
 You really try your best against someone it is difficult to beat, as you are at a disadvantage.
 We have all had that great feeling when playing someone worse than yourself, and know you can win without trying.
 Always push your limits.

 If someone is slightly worse than yourself, give yourself a disadvantage, so you really have to push to get that win.
-Play one-handed, don’t use your attacking bar.
-That way you will really push yourself and improve faster
+Play one-handed; don’t use your attacking bar.
+That way you will really push yourself, and improve faster

-3. Be Very good at 1 shot
+3. Be Excellent at one shot

 Not many people can be good at everything, so it is better to become incredibly good at one type of shot.
 If you look at the list of World champions from the past, you will see that some of them were good at multiple types of shot, but most of them had one speciality which they were great at (This is mainly the “Snake Shot”).